khaors/geocompr/main.md

 <!-- joining different types (e.g. points + polygons = geometry) -> save as GPKG? -->
 <!-- `merge()`; `st_interpolate_aw()` -->

 <!--### Modifying geometry data; still need to change the corresponding cross-references-->

 The result of this join has used a spatial operation to change the attribute data associated with simple features but the geometry associated with each feature has remained unchanged.
-In the subsequent sections, we will present spatial operations that also act on and modify the underlying geometry, namely aggregating (dissolving) and clipping operations.
+In the subsequent sections, we will present spatial operations that also act on and modify the underlying geometry, namely dissolving, aggregating and clipping operations.

 ### Dissolving and aggregating polygons